villares/Resources-for-teaching-programming/README.md

    - [2D](#2d)
 - [Books and references](#books-and-references)

-## This page was originally made to host data for a table for this paper:
+## A page originally made to host data for this paper:

 ### Python on the Landscape of Programming Tools for Design and Architectural Education